BorjaRobles/BorjaRobles.github.io/_posts/2019-08-18-type-in-current-focused-element-without-knowing-the-locator.markdown

 * Type on username input and press enter key (1 declared locator)
 * Type on the password input and press enter ( The focus is on the element, so it does not need to declare the locator)

-Great!
+Great\!
 We have avoided declaring 2 locators in a single test, so remember that declare extra locators and wait for them to be ready and fully loaded when you don't need them only makes your tests challenging to read, maintain and slower.